chankeypathak/anglerfish/README.md

 # Name convention: Obvius Names

 - For names we use: `get_*`, `set_*`, `check_*`, `make_*`, `is_*`, `has_*` and `*2*`.
+- Packages can have nice and cool names, but its classes, functions and methods must have obvious names.

 # Tests